The Evans Connection Part 1: The Minoans Discovered

 Portrait of Sir Arthur Evans set up at Knossos (photo K. Cooper, 2011)

 It was only with the discoveries of an ‘amateur archaeologist’ of almost legendary status that the prehistoric Aegean began to take centre-stage.
-Heinrich Schliemann was a German business man who used his self-made fortune to search for the archaeological truth behind the tales of Homer.
-Guided by Homer’s Iliad (and building on discoveries made by others), in 1871 Schliemann began uncovering ancient Troy, site of the Trojan war (near modern Çannakule in Turkey).
-In 1876 he turned his attention to mainland Greece and discovered the citadel of Mycenae, home of Agamemnon, who led the Greeks against the Trojans.
+Heinrich Schliemann was a German businessman who used his self-made fortune to search for the archaeological truth behind the tales of Homer.
+Guided by Homer’s Iliad (and building on discoveries made by others), in 1871 Schliemann began uncovering ancient Troy, site of the Trojan war, near modern Çannakule in Turkey.
+In 1876 he turned his attention to mainland Greece and discovered the citadel of Mycenae, legendary home of Agamemnon who, according to myth, led the Greeks against the Trojans.
 Schliemann lavishly published his discoveries and gave many lectures.
 He was particularly popular in England, where the Trojan treasures were exhibited in 1877 at the South Kensington Museum (now the Victoria & Albert Museum).
 In 1883 Evans toured Greece, visiting the excavations at Mycenae and meeting Schliemann himself.
 In many ways Evans was to follow in the footsteps of Schliemann.

-Schliemann’s fabulous and much-publicized prehistoric remains revealed his early Greeks, named the Mycenaeans after the city of Mycenae, to be a warlike, male-dominated society and it was against this background that Evans was to uncover and interpret the finds from his own early ‘Greek’ culture.
+Schliemann’s fabulous and much-publicized prehistoric remains revealed his early Greeks, named the Mycenaeans after the city of Mycenae, to be a warlike, male-dominated society.
+It was against this background that Evans was to uncover and interpret the finds from his own early ‘Greek’ culture.
 Unlike the Mycenaean civilization, Evans stressed that his Minoan civilization was one of peace.
 According to him, the Minoans did not need fortifications for their great palace centres, despite living on a small island.
-This is just one example of how Evans was conveniently selective with the archaeological evidence, since he had himself discovered traces of fortifications while exploring the Cretan countryside in 1895, before beginning his excavations at Knossos.
+This is just one example of how Evans was conveniently selective with the archaeological evidence, since he had himself discovered traces of fortifications while exploring the Cretan countryside in 1895 before beginning his excavations at Knossos.

 The ‘throne of Minos’ in the Throne-room at Knossos (photo K. Cooper, 2011)